David Cay Johnston

 David Cay Boyle Johnston (born December 24, 1948) is an American investigative journalist and author, a specialist in economics and tax issues, and winner of the 2001 Pulitzer Prize for Beat Reporting.

-From July 2011 until September 2012 he was a columnist for Reuters, writing, and producing video commentaries, on worldwide issues of tax, accounting, economics, public finance and business.
-Johnston is the board president of Investigative Reporters and Editors.
+From July 2011 until September 2012 he was a columnist for Reuters, writing and producing video commentaries on worldwide issues of tax, accounting, economics, public finance and business.
+Johnston was a board member for Investigative Reporters and Editors from 2009 to 2015 before serving as president from 2012 to 2014.
 He has also written for Al Jazeera English and America in recent years.
-Johnston is currently a Professor of Practice in the College of Liberal Arts at Rochester Institute of Technology, and has also served as Distinguished Visiting Lecturer at College of Law and the Whitman School of Management at Syracuse University.
+Johnston is currently a professor of Practice in the College of Liberal Arts at Rochester Institute of Technology, and has also served as Distinguished Visiting Lecturer at College of Law and the Whitman School of Management at Syracuse University.

 Reporting

 Johnston covered "student radicals, black politics and development" at the San Jose Mercury News from 1968 to 1973.
-Although he "earned enough credits for at least one master’s degree," his formal educational credentials are limited to a "night high school diploma" as he "skipped most general education requirements in favor of upper division and graduate study at seven schools," including San Francisco State University (1972), the University of Chicago (where he studied under a five-month fellowship in 1973) and Michigan State University (1973-1975).
+Although he "earned enough credits for at least one master’s degree," his formal educational credentials are limited to a "night high school diploma" as he "skipped most general education requirements in favor of upper division and graduate study at seven schools," including San Francisco State University (1972), the University of Chicago (where he studied under a five-month fellowship in 1973) and Michigan State University (1973–1975).
 At Michigan State, he wrote an internal textbook (A Guide to Public Records) for the university's journalism department.
 From 1973 to 1976, he was an investigative reporter at the Detroit Free Press in its Lansing bureau.
 In 1976, he joined the Los Angeles Times, where he remained until 1988.
 Johnston subsequently worked as a reporter at The Philadelphia Inquirer from 1988 to 1995.
 He joined The New York Times in February 1995.

 As a reporter Johnston investigated Los Angeles Police Department (LAPD) political spying and other abuses, the hotelier Barron Hilton, misuse of charitable funds at United Way, news manipulation at WJIM-TV in Lansing, Michigan, and Donald Trump's financial dealings.
 In 1983, Johnston's reporting of newer information regarding a problematic murder investigation helped a man who had been previously tried four times to win an acquittal during his fifth trial, and was judged "the best news story of the year by the California-Nevada editors of United Press International."

 From February 1995 to April 2008, he was the tax reporter with The New York Times.
 For the next three years, until joining Reuters, he wrote "Johnston's Take", a column on tax policy for the nonprofit journal Tax Notes and its sister website tax.com, published by Tax Analysts.
 In 2009 he briefly wrote a column titled "By the Numbers" for The Nation.